 The Foundation Center public web site at www.foundationcenter.org is an excellent source of information for grant seekers.
 It links to foundation web sites, 990-PF tax returns of private foundations, and government grant programs, as well as offering tutorials, webinars and videos on foundation research and grant writing.

-FC Cooperating Collections The Center is supported by a network of Cooperating Collections in libraries and other nonprofit agencies in all 50 states.
+The FC Funding Information Network is supported by partners in libraries and other nonprofit agencies in all 50 states.
 These agencies have core collections of Foundation Center publications and a variety of supplementary materials and services.
-The CCs can help you:
+The FC Funding Information Network can help you:

 - Learn the basics of grant seeking